-As you walk past your horse's stall, you notice that he has dropped his hip, with his foot rolled forward, resting on its toe.
-That's just the casual "resting" posture of a relaxed and comfortable horse—or is it?
-If this is the first time you've ever seen your horse standing this way, or if he seems to be adopting this posture more often lately, take a few minutes to make sure there's nothing amiss.
+As you walk past your horse’s stall, you notice that he has dropped his hip, with his foot rolled forward, resting on its toe.
+This hind-leg hitch just the casual “resting” posture of a relaxed and comfortable horse—or is it?
+If this is the first time you’ve ever seen your horse standing this way, or if he seems to be adopting this posture more often lately, take a few minutes to make sure there’s nothing amiss.

 - Watch where he puts his weight.
 A sound horse will alternate the hind leg he rests, so take note if the same leg is always “hitched.”
 Also, if a leg or hoof hurts, a horse will usually elevate the limb with the tip of his toe barely touching the ground.